gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 So we argued about that one for a long time.
 Was it worth the backward compatibility break?
 How do we approach backward compatibility in general?
-Jeremy was like, well, if you if you I think this is sort of the professionalization of Python development as well, where we're no longer thinking about our own code.
+Jeremy was like, well, I think this is sort of the professionalization of Python development as well, where we're no longer thinking about our own code.
 We're thinking about how other people deploy Python, not for their own code.
 They deploy Python for users of Python.
 So before then, I think we were all thinking, oh, I build Python, and then I use Python, and I use the version that I built.